Elijer/garden2/packages/s3-content-checker/README.md

 # S3 Content Checker

-A TypeScript utility to compare files in an S3 bucket with S3 references in local content files.
+A TypeScript utility to compare files in an S3 bucket with S3 references in local files in the `content` directory.
 This tool helps identify files that exist in your S3 bucket but are not referenced anywhere in your content (orphaned files).

 ## Features